olhanotolga/js-games/README.md

 ## Description

-Nothing fancy, just a classic with a monospacy feel to it and some minimal CSS animations.
+Nothing fancy, just a classic with monospacey feel to it and some minimal CSS animations.

 ## Screenshot